iwantmyname/blog/src/2011/02/domain-search-using-your-browsers-address-bar-alfredapp-and-duckduckgo.md

 ![search-domain-glims.png](/media/2011-02-21-search-domain-glims.png)

-Once you've installed Glims go to you Safari preferences, add iWantMyName to the search engine list using the URL `https://iwantmyname.com/search?domain=#query#` and choose the keyword for your custom query.
+Once you've installed Glims go to you Safari preferences, add iwantmyname to the search engine list using the URL `https://iwantmyname.com/search?domain=#query#` and choose the keyword for your custom query.
 All you have to do now is enter `iwmn domainname` (or any other keyword of your choice) in your browser's address bar and you will get our domain search result in an instant.

 ### Firefox